 My climb up The O2 is something I will never forget, and I would definitely recommend that you do it too.
 I felt such a huge sense of accomplishment for completing the climb and not letting my fears stop me.

 The staff at Up at The O2 were wonderful and helped calm me during my O2 climbing experience.
 They have a very efficient and organized system to make sure everything runs smoothly.
 Additionally, you can tell that safety is a priority.
 Our guide, Susie, was wonderful.
 She was supportive and patient, which I appreciated.

-Check out our climb video to get a better idea of what the Up at the O2 experience is like.
+Check out our climb video to get a better idea of what our O2 climb experience was like.

 Up at The O2 FAQs